JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 Due to IDE limitations, it is impossible to run the IDE in headless mode to collect searchable options for a paid plugin.
 As paid plugins require providing a valid license and presenting a UI dialog, it is impossible to handle such a case, and the task will fail.
-This feature flag displays the given warning when the task is run in by a paid plugin.
+This feature flag displays the given warning when the task is run by a paid plugin.

 {style="narrow"}
 Default value